 We have expert betting tips for the cards this Thursday at Pakenham and Wyong.

-There is always plenty of value with bookmakers on Thursday and we have our best value bets this week.
+There is plenty of value available with bookmakers at the Thursday meetings and we have our best bets across the cards.

 Thursday horse racing tips

 Race 2.
 (13:30) John Duff & Co Maiden (1200m)

 #9 – Magical Slipper @ $3.60 – Bet @ Ladbrokes

 Magical Slipper is on debut for the Phillip Stokes stable and she looks ready to fire on Thursday.

 The two-year-old daughter of Swear won a jumpout at Pakenham and she looks to have excellent natural speed, which is always a bonus.

 Watch for any late betting moves as they should come.

 #5 – Sir Phoenix @ $3.80 – Bet @ Ladbrokes